datacarpentry/NEON-R-Tabular-Time-Series/_posts/2016-1-08-Convert-to-Julian-Day-In-R.md

 packagesLibraries: lubridate
 category:
-description: "This lesson explains why Julian days are useful and teaches how to create a Julian day variable from a Date or DataTime class variable."
+description: "This lesson explains why Julian days are useful and teaches how to create a Julian day variable from a Date or Data/Time class variable."
-code1: TS07-Convert-to-Julian-Day-In-R.R
+code1: Convert-to-Julian-Day-In-R.R
 image:
   feature: NEONCarpentryHeader_2.png
   credit: A collaboration between the National Ecological Observatory Network (NEON) and Data Carpentry
   creditlink: http://www.neoninc.org
-permalink: /R/julian-day-conversion
+permalink: R/julian-day-conversion
 comments: false
 ---